 I sure hope you’ve enjoyed all the amazing guest posters who agreed to help me out while I took a little time away from the blog to spend with the family.
 I can’t wait to try out the delicious recipes they shared!

 If curiosity has gotten the best of you, then you’ll surely enjoy this week.
 Since I couldn’t bring all of you along for the fun ride, I thought I’d share what I was up to while away.

+My husband had the opportunity to attend a conference for work in Crete.
 When I first heard mention of the possibility many months back, I made one thing clear: He would not be going alone!
-And secondly, the kids wouldn’t be coming with us, but that was more for practicality’s sake.

 Unfortunately, we didn’t have a whole lot of time to explore the island of Crete.
-Eric was in conference most of the time, but I did have lots of down time to explore the beach and read by the ocean.
+My husband was in conference most of the time, but I did have lots of down time to explore the beach and read by the ocean.